spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/edit-the-documentation-locally.md

 ![Create a pull request](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/edit-the-documentation-locally.md/Create+a+pull+request.mp4)

 That's it.
 We'll take it from here.
-During review, we may post comments for your changes.
-Notifications about comments and PR status changes will be emailed to the email address of your GitHub account.
+During the review, we may post comments for your changes.
+Notifications about comments and PR status changes will be sent to the email address of your GitHub account.
 After the pull request is merged, the changes will appear on the website.